derrickvasquez/BestBuyProductMonitor/README.md

 # BestBuy Monitor w/ Discord Notifications

+# WARNING: THE POSSIBILITY OF USING THIS MONITOR MIGHT RESULT IN GETTING IP BANNED.
+USE AT YOUR OWN RISK.

 This is a python script that monitors for various products on the BestBuy wesbite.
 This has the potential to be a way to combat other resellers and scalpers, and obtain the item you've been failing to get.

 ## Using the Monitor